 - Must be a 501(c)(3) tax-exempt entity as provided by the U.S. Internal Revenue Code, as amended, in good standing for at least 3 years. - Must be authorized to transact business in the State of Texas. - Must be an established City of Dallas arts or cultural organization with an operation history of at least 3 years. - Organizations must have administrative offices permanently located in the City of Dallas.
 This does not include P.O.
-Boxes organization must have a physical Dallas administrative office address. - Must have an annual operating budget of at least \$100,000, based on the organization's prior year's actual expenses.
-An applying organization must be able to verify most recent completed fiscal year's unrestricted revenue through a Form 990, Form 990-EZ, or third-party financial audit. - Obtain and maintain during the contract term all necessary licenses, permits, insurance and other approvals required by law for the provision of services. - Must have at least one paid part-time Director/Manager staff person hired upon award of City contract and employed throughout the 12-month contract period. - Must produce an annual season of programs, exhibitions, and/or performances in the City of Dallas for the public. - The primary focus of the organization's operation must be to provide services to residents and visitors in the city limits of Dallas and at least 50% of activities must take place within the city limits of Dallas.
-COP funding may only be used for services provided within the City of Dallas. - Must be in compliance with local, state, and federal laws prohibiting discrimination. - Comply with regulations pertaining to federal grant recipients including Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Education Amendments of 1972, the Americans with Disabilities Act of 1990, and the Drug Free Workplace Act of 1988.
+Boxes organization must have a physical Dallas administrative office address. - Must have an annual operating budget of at least \$100,000, based on the organization's prior year's unrestricted revenue.
+An applying organization must be able to verify most recent completed fiscal year's unrestricted revenue through a Form 990, Form 990-EZ, or third-party financial audit. - Obtain and maintain during the contract term all necessary licenses, permits, insurance and other approvals required by law for the provision of services. - Must have at least one paid full- or part-time employee of a Director/Manager level hired upon award of City contract and employed throughout the 12-month contract period.
+For the purposes of this requirement, an employee is defined as an individual who, through the applicant organization, is paid a regular wage, receives a W-2, and has taxes withheld from those wages.
+An employee does not include independent contractors. - Must produce an annual season of programs, exhibitions, and/or performances in the City of Dallas for the public. - The primary focus of the organization's operation must be to provide services to residents and visitors in the city limits of Dallas and at least 50% of activities must take place within the city limits of Dallas.
+COP funding may only be used for services provided within the City of Dallas. - Must be in compliance with local, state, and federal laws prohibiting discrimination. - Comply with regulations pertaining to federal grant recipients including Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Education Amendments of 1972, the Americans with Disabilities Act of 1990, and the Drug Free Workplace Act of 1988. - Must have board-approved safe workplace policies (including, but not limited to, anti-discrimination and antiharassment policies). - Must have an Equity, Diversity, and Inclusion policy with measurable goals related to equity, diversity and inclusion that are board-approved and published on the organization's website.